 Does TimberTech Come With A Warranty?

-TimberTech’s AZEK decking line (made of premium PVC material) carries an industry-leading lifetime limited product warranty and a 50-year fade & stain warranty.
-TimberTech’s capped composite decking line, TimberTech Pro, carries 30-year limited product and fade & stain warranties.
+TimberTech’s Advanced PVC decking carries an industry-leading lifetime limited product warranty and a 50-year fade & stain warranty.
+TimberTech’s capped composite decking line, TimberTech Composite, carries 30-year limited product and fade & stain warranties.

 Does TimberTech Get Hot On Sunny Days?